Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 To learn more about the YAML format, consult the [language website](https://yaml.org/), [Wikipedia entry](https://en.wikipedia.org/wiki/YAML), or any of the many tutorials available on the Web.

-If new to the YAML format, keep in mind that the content and order of the fields are not prescribed by the format (similar to JSON).
+If new to the YAML format, remember that the content and order of the fields are not prescribed by the format (similar to JSON).
 Some fields or field content will, however, be required by the validation step during module submission.
-Regarding the arrangement of fields, we recommend following the order in this guide, but templates or other modules already in the library may diverge from this recommendation.
+About the arrangement of fields, we recommend following the order in this guide, but templates or other modules already in the library may be different from this recommendation.

 If there are any doubts after following this guide, you can consult the detailed specifications of each field in the [NASSA schema repository](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/README.md#nassayml-fields) ([JSON file](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/nassa-schema.json)).

-The fields in "NASSA.yml" are ordered thematically bellow (<b style="color: orange">&#9632;</b>: mandatory field):
+The fields in "NASSA.yml" are ordered thematically below (<b style="color: orange">&#9632;</b>: mandatory field):

 #### Module identification

 - **<b style="color: orange">id</b>**: Module identification number.
 Assigned when opening a submission.
 - **<b style="color: orange">nassaVersion</b>**: Latest version of the NASSA schema that applies to this module (NASSA.yml fields, directory and file structure).
-- **<b style="color: orange">moduleType</b>**: Whether an algorithm or a submodel (contain modules).
+- **<b style="color: orange">moduleType</b>**: Whether an algorithm or a submodel (contains modules).
 - **<b style="color: orange">title</b>**: Module name or title.
 Acronyms with no verbs are recommended.
 - **<b style="color: orange">moduleVersion</b>**: Current version identifier.
 Defaults to "1.0.0" and should increase after every update.